Medical

 cDNA template 1μl 1 1 1 1 No cDNA

-The H9C2 cardiomyocyte cell line treated with the final concentration of 0.5 μM of Dox and 1 μM of Melatonin 24hrs before the PCR setup.
+The H9C2 cardiomyocyte cell line was treated with the final concentration of 0.5 μM of Dox and one μM of Melatonin 24 hours before the PCR setup.
 All the tubes were coated tightly and placed into the PCR apparatus.
-Then the PCR was performed with the following cycles: 94°C for 5 min, followed by 65°C for 5 minutes, 42 °C for 1 hrs and with 28 cycles annealing at 58°C for 30 s, and extension at 72°C for 45 s.
+Then the PCR was performed with the following cycles: 94°C for 5 min, followed by 65°C for 5 minutes, 42 °C for 1 hrs and with 28 cycles annealing at 58°C for 30 s and extension at 72°C for 45 s.

-Agarose gel preparation; to start with 1.5 g of agarose powder were mixed with 100 mL 1x Tris Borate EDTA (TBE) to make a 75ml gel from the 150 ml.
+Agarose gel preparation starts with 1.5 g of agarose powder mixed with 100 mL 1x Tris Borate EDTA (TBE) to make 75 gel of the 150 ml.
 Then to fully dissolve the agarose the mixture was microwaved at maximum power for 2min and kept for it for about 5 minutes at room temperature to cool down the agarose solution, then1μl Gel-Red added swirling it carefully to mix it.
 The agarose solution was then poured carefully into a gel plate and left for another 25 minutes to set the agarose completely.
-The agarose gel transferred to the electrophoresis unit then 1xTBE was poured to cover the gel.
+The agarose gel was transferred to the electrophoresis unit, and then 1xTBE was poured to cover the gel.

-Running electrophoresis: The PCR products then separated by running the gel for 15 minutes at 150 V. The current was switched off when the electrophoresis has completed, following separating the electrodes from the power the gel gently removed from the gel box.
-Then stained with gel Red to finally visualise the DNA fragments using a UV transilluminator at 302 nm.
+Running electrophoresis: The PCR products were then separated by running the gel for 15 minutes at 150 V. The current was switched off when the electrophoresis has completed, following separating the electrodes from the power the gel gently removed from the gel box.
+Then, it was stained with a red gel to finally visualise the DNA fragments using a UV transilluminator at 302 nm.

 Data analysis: the BCL-2 gene expression was Sami-quantified using the Java image software.
 Results were analysed using Prism software, the categorical data are presented as percentage while the normally distribution continuous variables is presented as mean ± SEM.
-Similarly, differences between the treatment groups were evaluated by unpaired 2-tailted t test.
+Similarly, differences between the treatment groups were evaluated by an unpaired 2-tailed t-test.

 Results

 Table 4: Total RNA quantification using NanoDrop 1000 spectrophotometer at A260/A280 ratios.
-Cardiomyocyte were treated in 2x 6 well plate with or without DOX and MEL for 24 hrs. the cells pre-treated with medium for 2hrs were refiled with DOX + MEL and incubated for 24 hrs.
-1ml were taken from each sample: Control, DOX, DOX + MEL and MEL and the absorbance at 260nm measured the total nucleic acid present and the absorbance at 280nm wavelength estimated the protein level in each sample.
+Cardiomyocytes were treated in a 2x six-well plate with or without DOX and MEL for 24 hrs.
+The cells pre-treated with medium for 2 hours were refiled with DOX + MEL and incubated for 24 hrs.
+1ml was taken from each sample: Control, DOX, DOX + MEL and MEL and the absorbance at 260nm measured the total nucleic acid present, and the absorbance at 280nm wavelength estimated the protein level in each sample.
 Standard requirements for A260/A280 ratios are ~ 1.8 for pure DNA and ~ 2.2 for pure RNA.

 Sample RNA (2 μl) Concentration